 Most organizations have dozens of workflows running in every department – support, finance, engineering, sales, etc. Most have never been written down, because the humans running them absorbed the complexity years ago.
 The first step is discovering them: not the automated pipelines, but the decision processes made of people working around flawed interactions.

-That is the L0-to-L2 problem from Article #2: making the organization legible to itself.
+That is the L0-to-L2 problem: making the organization legible to itself.
 And once you can see the workflows, the next question is which ones to pick.

 Across roughly thirty production systems we operate at TheFocus.AI – content pipelines, financial reconciliation tools, engineering automation, deal-scoring platforms, API monitors, newsletter delivery – the same eight compositions keep appearing.
 Each one is a specific arrangement of primitives with a specific shape of human involvement.